Marantesss/feup-tacs/README.md

 This is a simple web-based application that allows you to write animations with an external Domain Specific Language, and then generate JS code to place on your own web apps.

-The live application can be found [here](https://loving-elion-58a47c.netlify.app/)
+The live application can be found [here](https://loving-elion-58a47c.netlify.app/)!

+There are also some demo animations available [here](https://github.com/Marantesss/feup-tacs/tree/master/demos)!

 ## Cool Features